meldstonerogers/buzzline-06-stonerogers/README.md

 ## Introduction

-This is a professional project incorporating a relational data store.
-This project uses Apache Kafka to create uniquie JSON producers and consumers to simulate streaming data.
+This is a professional project creating a custom producer and consumer file.
+The producer fetches information from [NewsAPI](https://newsapi.org/).
+The consumer reads this data to an [PostgreSQL](https://www.postgresql.org/download/) database. [pdAdmin 4](https://www.pgadmin.org/download/) was used to view and analyze data.
+Ensure both PostgreSQL and pgAdmin4 are installed on your machine before recreating this project.
 Python Version 3.11.6 was used, as well as Git for version control.
-This project was forked from Dr. Case's project repository found [here](https://github.com/denisecase/buzzline-05-case).
+This project references Dr. Case's project repository found [here](https://github.com/denisecase/buzzline-05-case).
 Much of the detailed instructions in this README.md were borrowed from Dr. Case's project specifications, and updated for my machine.
-The sample project uses SQLite and was modified to use MongoDB.
 Commands were used on a Mac machine running zsh.

 ## Task 1.
 Use Tools from Module 1 and 2